AB45699/AirBNC/README.md

 To run the test suite, run the command `npm test`.

 Utility functions and table-insert functions are tested with Jest.
-Run `npm test-utils` or `test-inserts` to run each test suite respectively.
+Run `npm run test-utils` or `npm run test-inserts` to run each test suite respectively.

 # 🧠 Refactoring & Improvements